pektin/pektin.github.io/source/about.rst

 Because of this, it is possible to combine a lot of the type safety and other neat features from static compiled languages with the dynamic nature common to interpreted ones.
-This includes types as values, monkey-patching and duck-typing.
+This includes types as values, monkey-patching and effective duck-typing.

 Syntax